DanielLester83/Entomber/README.md

 Create an installer flatpak for Discovery
 Add a start menu right service for Kickoff
 Add a dolphin right click service for Dolphin
+Add more user feedback
+Create a user guide
 Add more consideration for user data
 Add compression for user data
-Adapt everything for different linux versions and applications
+Adapt everything for different linux versions and applications Add better commenting and formating